 Choose your objects

-When it comes to still-life drawing, selecting your objects carefully is essential.
+It’s important to choose your objects carefully while drawing still-lifes.
 The things you choose will dictate your picture’s overall feel and composition.
 So take some time to consider what objects you want to use and ensure they all work well together.

 The types of objects – Objects you can use in a still-life drawing are endless, but some popular choices include flowers, fruits, vegetables, commonplace objects, and everyday things like cups and dishes.

 Choose your viewpoint – Once you’ve chosen your objects, you must decide.
 This viewpoint will ensure the alignment of objects and make you decide how you’ll draw them.
-It will determine where you place your things in the drawing.
-You can position your objects in a frontal view, side view, or 3/4 view.
+Where you put your items in the artwork will depend on it.
+You can position your objects in a frontal, side, or 3/4 view.

 How to choose the proper objects – When selecting objects, consider the following: